Do you love banana bread as much as I do?

 I’m pretty sure by now I have put over 20 some spins on the traditional recipe in one way or another.
 Some other versions I have tried are almond butter, chocolate chips, chocolate, muffins, caramel, oats, different nuts, etc.

-Then I shave a little bit of sugar off the recipe.
-Typically in baking recipes you can nix a third of the sugar without any crazy changes to structure, texture, or flavor.
-Since I added extra bananas you also get some extra sweetness from that too.
+Since I added extra bananas for flavor and sweetness I tend to cut back on the sugar.
+Typically in baking recipes, you can nix a third of the sugar without any crazy changes to structure, texture, or flavor.

 I also replaced some of the flour with oats.
-Often times I choose to cut my baked goods that call for white flour with oatmeal for some extra nutrients.
+Sometimes I choose to cut my baked goods that call for white flour with oatmeal for some extra fiber.
 Like in my flourless chocolate chip cookie recipe.

 Sesame seeds were my addition of choice for this recipe.
 Since tahini is all the rage lately I figured why not add sesame seeds.
 I’m actually not a huge fan of this tahini trend.
 While I love toasted sesame seeds, I find that tahini tastes pretty bitter unless a decent amount of sweetener is added.
 Although it probably would have worked well in this case, so maybe next time.